JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 ### Note of thanks:

+Of course, Professor Ng deserves thanks for making this course and sharing his knowledge with all of his students world wide.
+Thank you.

 I would like to thank the mentor Tom Mosher for his very helpful tutorials which have been of great assistance in finishing these project assignments.
-I will be placing pictures in the future, I hope.
+I will be placing pictures of his helpful hints in the future, I hope.

 ## Week 2: Linear Regression